UIUCLibrary/Speedwagon/README.rst

 About Speedwagon
 ================

-Collection of tools and workflows for DS
+Collection of tools and workflows for DS.

 `Documentation <https://www.library.illinois.edu/dccdocs/speedwagon/>`_